bassmanitram/actions-for-nautilus/README.md

   *Default* - all file paths are accepted

+* `permissions` - OPTIONAL - an indicator of the minimum access permissions that the user must have for the selected files in order for the associated action to be presented in the Nautilus context menu.

+  The valid values are:

+  * `read` - the user must at least have read permissions for the selected files
+  * `read-write` - the user must at least have read and write permissions for the selected files
+  * `read-execute` - For files, the user must at least have read and execute permissions for the selected files For folders, the user must at least have read and navigational permissions for the selected folders
+  * `read-write-execute` - the user must have full read, write and execution/navigation permissions for the selected files

+  Any other value will disable the permissions check.

+  *Default* - user access permissions are not checked.

 With the `mimetypes`, `filetypes` and `path_patterns` filter lists, all selected files must match at least one non-negated rule (if there are any non-negated rules), while matching none of the negated rules, in order for the associated action to appear in the